TheJaredWilcurt/vue-options-api-constants-plugin/README.md

 # Vue Options API Constants Plugin

-Adds a constants section to your Options API components.
+## Adds a constants section to your Options API components.

+Under the hood the constants values are frozen (`Object.freeze()`) and returned as cached computed properties, accessible in the template.

 ## Use